unilaiva/unilaiva-songbook/README.md

 the songs of the full songbook.
 All files in the project's root matching this filename pattern will be automatically compiled by the compile script.
 See `tex/ul-selection_example.tex` for an example.

+There are also various 'Unilaiva no Astral' books, named `unilaiva-astral*.tex`.

 External packages are in `ext_packages` subdirectory.
 This currently includes only the `songs` package and it's documentation.